MichalSoszkoGID/datamass-workshop-resourcess/Session 1 - hands-on excercises.md

 5. Make sure you are in `/home/jupyter` directory and then execute command:
 `dp init https://gitlab.com/datamass-mdp-workshop/dp-init.git`
+You will be asked here about your username and login to gitlab.
 This will initialize dp-cli tool in the environment.
-Provide any username when prompted.
+Provide username when prompted.
+We suggest to use your name and surname with no spaces between, ex. `jankowalski`

 >-> Tip: when copy+pasting for the 1st time, you might be asked for permissions to access your clipboard by Chrome.
 Accept.
 6. Now you will clone previously created repository.